Aparajita-singh/Criminal-Database-Management-System/README.md

 # Criminal-Database-Management-System

 ### Tools & technologies used: Python, tkinter, MySQL
 – An application to manage the data of criminals effectively, with user friendly and interactive GUI.
+- CRUD operations can be performed on the data.

 ### Criminal System Page
 ![image](https://github.com/Aparajita-singh/Criminal-Database-Management-System/assets/97401659/955ec565-4b7c-41df-be58-6ba9048d9676)